mmkal/trpc-cli/README.md

 ```
 add

 Add two numbers.
-Use this if you have apples, and someone else has some other apples, and you want to know how many apples in total you have.
+Use this if you and your friend both have apples, and you want to know how many apples there are in total.

 Usage:
   add [flags...]